Correcting Astigmatism: Eyeglasses and Contact Lenses

 In addition to eyeglasses and contact lenses, there are other options for astigmatism correction, including refractive surgery such as LASIK.
 However, surgery may not be the best option for everyone, and we always recommend that you consider all their options before making a decision.

 In conclusion, eyeglasses and contact lenses are effective options for correcting astigmatism and improving visual acuity.
 We are committed to providing our patients with personalized care and helping them achieve optimal visual health.
-If you're struggling with astigmatism-related blurry or distorted vision, reach out to our experienced optometrists at (360) 491-2121.
+If you're struggling with astigmatism-related blurry or distorted vision, you can reach out to your nearest Amplify EyeCare practice either via a call or in-person visit.
+Our team of eye care professionals is ready and equipped to provide you with the care you need.

 Common Questions